Egyptian Symbols Of Protection – The Majestic of Egyptian protection symbols

 It symbolizes the ideas of eternal life and resurrection.
-It often paired with the Ankh offering the protection and security of both Isis and Osiris.
+It is often paired with the Ankh offering the protection and security of both Isis and Osiris.

 The lotus symbol is considered to be a true icon in Egyptian mythology and ancient Egyptian art.
-The flower a.k.a“Water lily” closes at night, sinks underwater then wakes up in the morning, that’s why it became a symbol of the sun, creation, and regeneration.
+The lotus flower a.k.a“Water lily” closes at night, sinks underwater then wakes up in the morning, that’s why it became a symbol of the sun, creation, and regeneration.

 The Lotus has associated with Atum-Ra the sun god as a giant lotus emerged from the primordial waters of Nun and from which the sun-god appeared, and the cult of Osiris as the symbol was related to funeral imagery and with the deceased entering the underworld which symbolizes reincarnation.

 The symbol was commonly used in the art to represent Upper Egypt.
 It was found in honored places all over Egypt, on the architecture of the capital tops of Egyptian pillars representing the tree of life, in the tombs, in Hieroglyphics, written in papyrus, found on thrones and the headdresses of the divine pharaohs.

 A circle of rope that has no beginning and no end, in order to form an unbroken bond which symbolizes infinity, completeness, eternity and protection which made its symbol extremely popular and well – presented.